 The free version of TotalAV is essentially just the “System Scan” and “Web Shield” features.

 One the one hand, it’s free — so you can’t complain, right?
 But there are better free antivirus options.
-For example, AVG Free Antivirus offers real-time protection and some optimization tools.
+For example, Avira offers real-time protection and some optimization tools.

 If you only want to test out TotalAV’s virus-scanning capabilities, give the free version of TotalAV a try — you’ll get a reliable, meaningful set of results.